 , and Enjoy!

 Troubleshooting Device Discovery

 - Try power cycling the Squeezebox endpoints.
 We've noticed that some endpoints have trouble switching from LMS to Roon, particularly if LMS was running at the same machine as the Roon Server

-- If that doesn't help, verify that the firewall settings on the machine running your Roon Core allow incoming connections. (additional details here)
+- If that doesn't help, verify that the firewall settings on the machine running your Roon Server allow incoming connections. (additional details here)

 - If that doesn't help, try typing in the IP address of your Roon server as a workaround

-- If your device was associated with a previous Roon Core, you may need to go to My Music -> Switch Library on the Squeezebox device itself to associate it with a new Core
+- If your device was associated with a previous Roon Server, you may need to go to My Music -> Switch Library on the Squeezebox device itself to associate it with a new server

 - If that doesn't work, let us know